Bystander Revolution: Events

-Crowdsourced solutions
+Methods

-Bystander Revolution is modeled on the idea that peer-to-peer advice can be uniquely encouraging and helpful for individuals seeking solutions to bullying.
-For this reason, the advice and resources compiled on its site were acquired by crowdsourcing the advice presented in the 300+ videos on the website, along with contributions from advisors.
+Bystander Revolution provides crowdsourced advice and potential actions to take against bullying, as well as free multimedia lessons on anti-bullying topics for educators.
+It is modeled on the idea that peer-to-peer advice can be uniquely encouraging and helpful for individuals seeking solutions to bullying.
+For this reason, the advice and resources compiled on its site were acquired by crowdsourcing and by contributions from advisors presented in more than 300 videos on the website.

-Anti-bullying solutions and tips are also crowdsourced from the organization's partners, including Common Sense Media, MTV's Look Different, No Bully, and PACER's National Bullying Prevention center.
+The anti-bullying tips are crowdsourced from the organization's partners, such as Common Sense Media, MTV's Look Different, No Bully, and PACER's National Bullying Prevention center.

-Partners

-Various non-profit organizations, corporations, and government entities have partnered with Bystander Revolution, including: